hashgraph/hedera-mirror-node-explorer/CONFIGURATION.md

 If not specified, this pop-up dialog is not shown.

 ### `googleTagID`
 This provides the global site tag ID to be used by Google Analytics.
+If this parameter is specified, and if the user has agreed to the use of cookies, the google tag ID will be used.

+### `cookiesDialogContent`
-When specified, it will trigger the display of a dialog asking the user to agree to the use of cookies before proceeding with the application.
-The google tag ID will be actually used only if the user has agreed.
+This provides the HTML content to be used in the cookies acceptation dialog.
+If this parameter is specified, it will trigger the display of a dialog asking the user to agree to the use of cookies before proceeding with the application.
+By default, this dialog won't be shown (which also means that the google tag ID will not be used).

 ### `ipfsGatewayURL`
 This provides the URL of the public IPFS gateway to use to resolve the IPFS URIs (or CIDs) found in the token metadata.